-4.1 We have decided to increase the hourly limit for departing passengers to 3,700 in both terminals and the hourly limit for arriving passengers in Terminal 1 to 3,550.
-We have also implemented the other adjustments to the parameters which were recommended by the Coordination Committee.
+4.1 Our draft decision is to increase the hourly limit for departing passengers to 3,700 in both terminals and the hourly limit for arriving passengers in Terminal 1 to 3,550.
+We propose to make the other adjustments to the parameters which were recommended by the Coordination Committee.